 When Walt Disney World reopened, Park Hopping was suspended.
 Guests were restricted to visiting just one Walt Disney World Park a day.
 However, Park Hopping has now been reintroduced.

 Guests will still need to make a Disney Park Pass Reservation for their first park each day, and they must enter this park before trying to enter another.
 Guests will then be able to enter a second park during Park Hopper Hours.
 Park Hopping Hours are subject to change, but currently, they are between 2 pm to close at all parks.
 Park Hopping will be subject to park capacity, and Disney advises you to check My Disney Experience for the latest information.

 Visit our Guide to Park Hopping to learn more.

 Important Holywood Studios Reservations

-We will discuss Advance Dining Reservations later in this guide, but there are several essential reservations required for Hollywood Studios.
+We will discuss Advance Dining Reservations later in this guide, but several essential reservations are required for Hollywood Studios.

 Do you want to drink at Oga’s Cantina in Galaxy’s Edge?
 Or do you want to build a droid or lightsaber?
 You need to secure a reservation for the following:-

 - Oga’s Cantina

 - Droid Depot